 • Make sure you consider the following questions:

 • Is previous work similar to your project?
 Does the quality meet your expectations?

 • If possible, visit a project that has been done for a few years to see how their work stands up to the test of time.

 Are you getting a quote or an estimate?

-A beautiful landscape costs money and takes time, it's only on television that it happens over a weekend for a little bit of money!
+Beautiful landscaping costs money and takes time, it's only on television that it happens over a weekend for a small amount of money!
 Start with your wish list and work back from there.
 If you include everything upfront, a designer can include these things in your plan and then break the construction down into manageable stages.
 But be realistic, the more construction required, the more expensive the project will be.
-Items like swimming pools, retaining walls, dry stone walls cannot be achieved within a $10,000 budget and if a landscaper suggests they can do it for this - be sceptical, you do get what you pay for!
+Items like swimming pools, retaining walls and dry- stone walls cannot be achieved within a $10,000 budget and if a landscaper suggests they can do it for this - be sceptical, you do get what you pay for!

 Do I need a permit?

 You should also only work with a landscaper familiar with local council and permit requirements when it comes to construction permits.
 They should be aware of what work will require permits and obtain them with you or on your behalf.Many homeowners are surprised when they are told they need to get a permit in order to build a deck or a pergola.
 It may seem like kind of a hassle, but it is well worth the small investment of time and money to ensure your deck is built up to code standards and follows local regulations.
 Building a deck or a pergola without a permit can get you into some serious trouble.
 Some people find out the hard way by having to pay a hefty fine, tearing down their brand-new deck, or having someone get hurt because of faulty construction.
 Building a deck or pergola without a permit can also come back to haunt you when it is time to sell your house.
 Contractors can lose their licenses if they build without permits.

 The best option is to work within the rules and get a permit.
 In most cases the inspectors are very helpful and willing to work with you to make sure you end up with a great deck that meets all the code.